projen/projen/docs/programmatic-api.md

 project type, otherwise the project may not synthesize properly.

 It is also possible to use this for installing external project types.
-Currently, this requires you to install the package so that it can be used by the script.
+Currently, this requires you to install the package so that it can be used by projen.

 ```js
 Projects.createProject({